chandrasekhar-DEV-CODER/tinkering/docs/prd.md

 - **Supabase RLS (Row Level Security) Policies**:
   - **Administrator Role**:
     - Full CRUD permissions on all tables (vehicles, drivers, students, parents, routes)
-    - Exclusive access to user account creation and credential generation for all user types
+    - Exclusive access to user account creation with manual credential entry for all user types
     - Exclusive access to route configuration and management
     - Ability to view and manage all system data across all modules
     - Access to audit logs and system reports
     - Exclusive access to credential reveal functionality
+    - Ability to reset passwords for all user types
   - **Driver Role**:
     - READ-only access to assigned vehicle information
     - READ-only access to assigned route information